Smooth Transition: Helping Your Child Adapt to a New School

 Your child may learn fascinating facts about their classmates, sparking interesting conversations.
 Your child may discover that some peers live close by or share similar hobbies and interests, which could encourage them to try new activities such as sports, music, or art or join a club and ultimately make new friends.

-The book is also available on Amazon.
+The book is available here, on Amazon, as well as in these stores.

 My Friends and I friendship book